zyriab/verify-recaptcha/README.md

 Depending on your frontend framework this part can vary so it's up to you to look how to do it.
 If you are using React you can use the [react-google-recaptcha-v3](https://www.npmjs.com/package/react-google-recaptcha-v3) package.

-If you want to test the API locally you can run `npm run dev` in the API's directory and check the debug console for any error, don't forget to create a `.env` file and add the following line:
+If you want to test the API locally you can run `npm run dev` in the API's directory and check the debug console for any error, don't forget to create a `.env` file and add the following lines:
   - `NODE_ENV=development`
   - `PORT=3000` <-- Feel free to change this value if this port is already in use.